 The world of information has radically changed with the advent of the internet.

-Social media, in particular, has revolutionized the way we communicate and inform ourselves, becoming the main source of information for most users.
+Social media has revolutionized, in particular, the way we communicate and inform ourselves, becoming the main source of information for most users.
 Facebook has more than two billion users, who generate more than three million posts per minute, informing themselves and informing without the intermediation of journalists and experts, thus actively participating in the production and dissemination of news and content.
-Recent studies have shown how user groups are concentrated in echo-chambers that formulate and confirm their favorite narrative, systematically countering any dissident information.
-In this situation, the effectiveness of fact-checking and debunking is highly questionable; Instead, innovative tools are needed, which address the problem of fake news using methods based on data analysis and the formulation of specific and dedicated algorithms.
-The proposing group intends to apply the same criteria of scientific and methodological rigor that led to the introduction of the Economic Fitness methodology to the problem of (dis-) information online, to the study of the diffusion of contents, to the analysis of the formation of echo chambers and to study of the dynamics that lead users to spiral towards echo chambers.
+Recent studies have shown how user groups are concentrated in echo chambers that formulate and confirm their favorite narrative, systematically countering any contradictory information.
+In this situation, the effectiveness of fact-checking and debunking is highly questionable; instead, innovative tools are needed that address the problem of fake news using methods based on data analysis and the formulation of specific and dedicated algorithms.
+The proposing group intends to apply the same criteria of scientific and methodological rigor that led to the introduction of the Economic Fitness methodology to the problem of (dis-) information online, to the study of the diffusion of contents, to the analysis of the formation of echo chambers, and to study of the dynamics that lead users to spiral into echo chambers.

 - Vicario, M. D., Quattrociocchi, W., Scala, A., & Zollo, F. (2019).
 Polarization and fake news: Early warning of potential misinformation targets.
 ACM Transactions on the Web (TWEB), 13 (2), 1-22.

 - Schmidt, A. L., Peruzzi, A., Scala, A., Cinelli, M., Pomerantsev, P., Applebaum, A.,… & De Cesco, A. F. (2020).
 Measuring social response to different journalistic techniques on Facebook.
 Humanities and Social Sciences Communications, 7 (1), 1-7.